 Alfred the Great: War, Kingship, and Culture in Anglo-Saxon England by Richard Philip Abels.
 Biography that presents Alfred as a great warlord, an effective ruler, and a passionate scholar.

 Alfred the Great: The King and His England by Eleanor Duckett.
-A vivid biography, filled with drama and action.
+A biography filled with drama and action.

 The White Horse King: The Life of Alfred the Great by Benjamin Merkle.
 How a great man came to power during one of the most difficult periods in English history and laid the groundwork for England's triumphs on the global stage.